 Apple Cider Vinegar Ringworm Home Remedy

-Apple cider vinegar is known for its amazing health benefits in humans.
-However, it’s also a very effective home remedy treatment for ringworm in dogs.
-This natural treatment targets the symptoms of ringworm.
+Apple cider vinegar is known for its amazing health benefits in humans healthy animals.
+However, it’s also a very effective home remedy and topical treatment for ringworm in dogs.
+This natural treatment targets the symptoms of ringworm in dogs.

 Apple cider vinegar can relieve itching and soreness in the infected area.
 To use, make a 50/50 solution of apple cider vinegar and water.
 Next, pour the liquid mixture in a spray bottle and spray the infected areas on your dog two to three times a day.